About Diabetes in Pregnancy

 Gestational Diabetes

 Gestational diabetes is a type of diabetes that can occur in pregnancy.
-During pregnancy an organ called the placenta develops in the mother’s womb.
+During pregnancy, an organ called the placenta develops in the mother’s womb.

-This organ connects mother and baby and is responsible for baby’s adequate food supply.
+The placenta connects mother and baby and is responsible for baby’s adequate food supply.

-• Age: 25 y/o or older
+• Age 25 years or older

-• Ethnicity: African-American, Hispanic, Asian
+• Overweight African-American, Hispanic or Asian ethnicity

-• Family History of Diabetes
+• Family history of diabetes

-• History of Gestational Diabetes in prior pregnancy
+• History of gestational diabetes in prior pregnancy

 • History of large baby